 Here we visit French history at the beginning of the 20th century to witness the beginning of French wine law.
 You’ll see mass protests – often violent – consume 3 wine regions: Southern France, Bordeaux and Champagne.
 Check out the unique perspective of French merchants at the time, the growers and the French government below.

-In particular, this post discusses the beginning of French wine law, why you should learn French wine law and why it’s important to have wine laws at all.
+In particular, this post explains why you should learn French wine law and why it’s important to have wine laws at all.

-This is the third post in a series of 4.
+This is the third and final post in this series.

 short description of the other posts in this series...